 - To put things to perspective, the entire series has only one male character who meets the protagonists and lives for more than two episodes afterwards.

 - Mid-Childa from the Lyrical Nanoha series.
 To the point where the local Acceptable Feminine Goals and Traits seem to begin with "become a Special Forces Captain" and go up the badass ladder from there.
+By the time of ViVid, it's become a joke among the fans that any girl who cannot beat up a grown man by the age of ten is disowned by her parents.

 - Queen's Blade is a series narrating how a bunch of hot women fight each other in order to become ruler of the kingdom.
 There are some males, but they are, at most, secondary characters and not geared towards kicking ass like the females.